auth0/docs/articles/architecture-scenarios/application/mobile-api.md

 ### Create the Client

 There are four client types in Auth0: __Native__ (used by mobile or desktop apps), __Single Page Web Applications__, __Regular Web Applications__ and __Non Interactive Clients__ (used by CLIs, Daemons, or services running on your backend).
-For this scenario we want to create a new Client for our Mobile Application, hence we will use Native as the client type.
+For this scenario we want to create a new Client for our mobile application, hence we will use Native as the client type.

 To create a new Client, navigate to the [dashboard](${manage_url}) and click on the [Clients](${manage_url}/#/clients}) menu option on the left.
 Click the __+ Create Client__ button.